-The master plan developed through this resident-led, community supported process will result in a mixed income, mixed use community, ensuring a strict one for one replacement of the existing 380 public housing units, with adding both new workforce and market-rate rental apartments.
+The transformation plan, developed through this resident-led, community supported process, will result in a mixed income, mixed use community, ensuring a strict one for one replacement of the existing 380 public housing units, with adding both new workforce and market-rate rental apartments.
 In addition, the active planning process will look to evaluate the potential for new green space and desired amenities, as well as utilize a professional market study to determine the potential for commercial and retail services.

 Within the planning process, participants are invited to participate in three work groups:

 People: Support positive outcomes for families who live in the target development and surrounding neighborhood, particularly outcomes related to health, safety, employment, supportive services and education;

 Housing: Transform distressed public and assisted housing into energy efficient, mixed income housing that is physically and financially viable over the long-term;

 Neighborhood: Evaluate neighboring initiatives to ensure access to well-functioning services, high quality education, programs and services, public assets, transportation and recreation.

 Aug.
 24, 2017 Town Hall

 Aug.
 24, 2017 Meeting Minutes

 Oct.
 19, 2017 Town Hall Presentation

 Jan.
 25, 2018 Meeting Minutes